VerticalRelevance/Performance-Testing-Blueprint/README.md

 ## FAQs

 ### There are many things going on here.
 Where to I start building this out on a project?

-### Where can I look to discover how I can start fully automating my performance tests?
+I assume you are using locust.
+Go [here](https://docs.locust.io/en/stable/quickstart.html) to get Locust setup on your system.

+### I am only here to better understand implementing performance tests regardless of tool.
+Where can I go to look at the different performance test types?
+Take a look at the characterization and locustfile folders for details on the tests themselves.